amirali1412/getting-ready-for-uni/README.md

 The Questions page is to help the user with any specific questions they may have based on their indivdual needs.

+### technologies used

+-Languages used

+    -HTML5
+    -CSS3

+-Frameworks, languages and programs used

+    1.Google Fonts:
+        -Google Fonts were used to import the 'roboto' font into the style.css file which was used throughout the project on all pages

+    2.Font Awesome:
+        -Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.

+    3.Git:
+        -Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

+    4.Github
+        -GitHub is used to store the projects code after being pushed from Git.

+    5.Balsamiq
+        -Balsamiq was used to create the wireframes during the design process.

-### testing
+#### testing

-The site works in all screen sizes from small smartphones to large computer screens.
+The site is responsive to all screen sizes from small smartphones to large computer screens.

-#### validator testing
+##### validator testing

 -HTML
     -no errors were returned when passed through the offical W3C Validator